The Newman--Shapiro problem: Introduction and the main results

 When we restrict the growth of $F$, there are no more regularity restrictions on the zeros:

 \begin{theorem} There exists $\eta>0$ such that if $F\in \EE_{2,\eta}$, then

 \end{theorem}

-Thus, the situation here is somewhat analogous to that with the cyclicity/invertibility problem in the Bergman space.
+Thus, the situation here could be compared to that of the cyclicity/invertibility problem in the Bergman space.
 Invertibility does not imply cyclicity there \cite{BH}; if we impose additional growth restrictions, then invertibility does imply cyclicity.
 (Stronger lower estimates also imply cyclicity \cite{BI}).
+The main difference is that the Bergman space cyclic/invertible functions $f$ are zero free and one works with harmonic $\log|f|$ while in our situation the Fock space functions have a lot of zeros which makes the problem much more complicated.